The theory about the origin of flight

 Again and again it was assumed that the ability to fly could only have evolved in the air.
 Moreover, it was assumed that a ‘primordial’ wing was already present which made active flight soon possible.
 These assumptions are not in agreement with Darwin’s ideas.
 When I abandoned such ideas completely this change in looking at problems made a new explanation easily possible.
 The transition from arms to wings had been the main problem so far.
 A convincing idea must in any case be able to explain the development of the wing, emanating from an unspecialized arm and assuming a continuous process which does not erect fences too high for any transitional form.
 Obviously, this transition was not possible in the air.
-But for the evolution of the wing beat the involved complicated movement had to be developed already in early as well as in transitional forms, however, not necessarily in the air, but without any complications in the water.
+Yet, for the evolution of the wing beat the involved complicated movement of arm and hand had to be developed already in early forms, however, not necessarily in the air, but without any complications in the water.
 As a matter of fact, there is no alternative explanation in harmony with physical laws.

 3.1.
 The part played by Archaeopteryx and Rhamphorhynchus in the evolution of flight ability